 CLASSIFICATION NUMBER 1376

-Effort: Requires the ability to move throughout the campus on foot, including climbing ladders and/or stairs on construction sites or in University facilities.
+Effort: Requires the ability to move throughout the campus including climbing ladders and/or stairs on construction sites or in University facilities.

 Other: The scope of the job may require working in the evenings and on weekends, particularly during the progress of construction projects.

 1. Assists with coordination of project activities as assigned, including preparing graphic

 presentation materials, code review, project design, development of contract documents